Port Said Stadium riot

-The Port Said Stadium riot was a riot which occurred at Port Said Stadium in Port Said, Egypt on 1 February 2012, following an Egyptian Premier League football match between Al Masry and Al Ahly.
+The Port Said Stadium riot was a riot which occurred at Port Said Stadium in Port Said, Egypt on 1 February, 2012, following an Egyptian Premier League football match between Al Masry and Al Ahly.
 Seventy-four people were killed and more than 500 injured after thousands of Al Masry fans invaded the pitch following a 3–1 victory by their club.
 Al Ahly fans were attacked using clubs, stones, machetes, knives, bottles, and fireworks, trapping them inside the Al Ahly partition of the stadium.
 Many of the deaths were due to police refusal to open the stadium gates, trapping fans inside and causing a stampede.
 Civil unrest and clashes with police erupted in several major cities, such as Cairo, Alexandria, and Suez, in response to police's handling of the riot.

 Seventy-three defendants, including nine police officers and two officials from Port Said's Al-Masry club, were charged in the aftermath of the riots.
-As of 15 November 2015, 26 defendants were acquitted, including seven police officers and an Al-Masry club official.
-Of the 47 convicted, 11 were sentenced to death, ten received 15-year prison terms, nine received 10-year sentences, sixteen received 5-year sentences, including two police officers and an Al-Masry club official, and one received a 1-year sentence.
-The Court of Cassation upheld the sentences on 20 February 2017.
+As of 15 November 2015, 26 defendants had been acquitted, including seven police officers and one Al-Masry club official.
+Of the 47 convicted, 11 were sentenced to death, ten received 15-year prison terms, nine received 10-year sentences, sixteen received 5-year sentences, including two police officers and one Al-Masry club official, and one received a 1-year sentence.
+The Court of Cassation upheld the sentences on 20 February, 2017.

 As a result of the riot, the Egyptian government shut down the domestic league for two years, which affected the Egyptian national team.

 Buildup

-Two days before the match, the Al Masry ultra group Ultras Green Eagles uploaded a song on their YouTube channel inspired by a 1956 rebel song by Port Said residents threatening the lives of Al Ahly fans, echoing threats issued to British soldiers during the 1956 Suez Crisis soon before the Moorhouse Affair.
+Two days before the match, the Al Masry ultra group, Ultras Green Eagles, uploaded a song on their YouTube channel threatening the lives of Al Ahly fans.
+The song was inspired by a 1956 rebel song by Port Said residents and echoed threats issued to British soldiers during the 1956 Suez Crisis, soon before the Moorhouse Affair.
 The video has since been deleted; however a reupload of the video is still viewable on YouTube.

 Normally, Al Ahly fans took buses to stadiums where matches took place.
-On the day of the massacre, the bus company ordered the fans to pay E£1.5 million as insurance because many people had suspicious feelings that bad things could happen especially after Al Masry fans uploaded a song threatening lives.
+On the day of the massacre, the bus company ordered the fans to pay E£1.5 million as insurance because many people had suspicious feelings that bad things could happen, especially after Al Masry fans uploaded a song threatening lives.
 This prompted the Al Ahly fans to take trains to Port Said from Cairo.
 However, the trains did not ride all the way to Port Said and were stopped 15 minutes away from Port Said itself.
 Military vehicles picked up the Al Ahly fans from trains and drove them to the Port Said Stadium.